rharbird/microbit-challenges/docs/source/basics/classes_objects.rst

 	 :align: center

 Python is an object-oriented language - it's based on the concept of "objects" that contain some fields (variables) and methods (functions).
 It's procedures can modify it's attributes (fields) - it has a "self" awareness.
+Everything in Python is an objects - whether it's an integer or a list.
+How would you describe a list object?
+What attributes does it have?

 To create an instance of an object, you first need to construct a "prototype", that will define what the object will look like and what's it capable of.
 The prototype is called a class::